 When it comes to healthy blood pressure and maintaining a healthy heart, sodium is not your friend.

-If you’re used to being on the go but want to figure out how to avoid all that excessive sodium, here’s a list of sodium-packed foods you should avoid.
+If you have a habit of being on the go but want to figure out how to avoid all that excessive sodium, here’s a list of sodium-rich foods you should avoid.

 1. Frozen Family and Personal Meals

-Frozen meals are one of the most sneaky sodium-packed foods to avoid because they can be labeled as having “less sodium” or “healthier” than other brands.
+Frozen meals are one of the most sneaky sodium-rich foods to avoid because they can label them as having “less sodium” or “healthier” than other brands.
 Unfortunately, they can still have up to 25% of your daily sodium allowance in a single serving, which is 2,400 mg.

 Most frozen meals contain salt preservatives to increase the shelf life of the product.
-Foods like Lean Cuisines that are labeled as healthy, pack in 650 mg of sodium despite only having 330 calories in the meal.
+Foods like Lean Cuisines that have labels as healthy, pack in 650 mg of sodium despite only having 330 calories in the meal.
 While it may be low in fat and calories, the high sodium content is taking a toll on the health of your heart.

 2. Salted Nuts

 Little packs of peanuts and almonds make it easy to carry a snack with you to work or if you’re out for the day.
-And while we do not condemn nuts, in fact, they are extremely healthy for you and filled with healthy protein and fat, that only rings true if they are raw and uncooked in saturated oils and salt.
+And while we do not condemn nuts, in fact, they are extremely healthy for you and full of healthy protein and fat, that only rings true if they are raw and uncooked in saturated oils and salt.

 Salted peanuts are one of the most common sodium-packed foods to avoid since a single to-go pack of Planter’s Salted Peanuts contains 210 mg of sodium.
-On top of that, if you aren’t eating from a to-go bag, but a jar of peanuts, it’s easy to get carried away with how many you’re eating.
+On top of that, if you aren’t eating from a to-go bag, but a jar of peanuts, it’s easy to eat too much.